FAIRChemistry/datamodel_calibration/specifications/data_model.md

 - __temperature_unit__
   - Type: str
   - Description: Temperature unit
+- wavelength
+  - Type: float
+  - Description: Detection wavelength in nm
+- signal_type
+  - Type: SignalType
+  - Description: Quantity type of the signal intensity measured
+- samples
+  - Type: Sample[]
+  - Description: Measured signal, at a given concentration of the species

+- smiles
+  - Type: string
+  - Description: SMILES representation of the species
+- inchi
+  - Type: string
+  - Description: InChI representation of the species
 - created
   - Type: datetime
   - Description: Date when the standard curve was measured